-My name is Tracey, co-founding Director of a small non-profit dedicated to the transformation of consciousness in SW Vermont. we are tucked in a 5,000-acre wilderness area in the Taconic Mountain range, close to the NY state border.
-This is my and my children's (and off and on my west-coast partner's) home as well as a place where people come to retreat, to connect with others and with nature.
+My name is Tracey, co-founding Director of a small non-profit dedicated to the transformation of consciousness in SW Vermont.
+We are tucked in a 5,000-acre wilderness area in the Taconic Mountain range, close to the NY state border.
+This is my and my children's home as well as a place where people come to retreat, to connect with others and with nature.

 In the summer, we run transformational summer camps for kids and teens.
 We also are a leading Northeast center for shamanic training and healing.
 My personal work is about gathering people together in community to share, heal, learn, connect and unfold their personal life work.
 I am a passionate lover of the forest and all who live there and of the spirits of nature.